devtron-labs/devtron/docs/user-guide/telemetry.md

 Events which are sent by Orchestrator :
 * `Heartbeat`
-* `Summary`
+* `MisConfSummary`

-Orchestrator sends the `Summary` event once in 24 hours with the daily operation done by user.
+Orchestrator sends the `MisConfSummary` event once in 24 hours with the daily operation done by user.

 Here is a sample summary JSON which is available under properties: